Joeboyc2/WLED/sync_upstream-steps.md

 - The force push in Step 2 rewrites history on the main branch.
 This is intentional to keep it in sync with upstream.
 - If merge conflicts occur in Step 3, you'll need to resolve them manually before pushing.
 - Always make sure you're in the correct directory (your repository root) before running these commands.
+- **Windows users:** If you encounter PowerShell execution policy errors, use the automated script command shown above which bypasses the policy, or use Git Bash instead.